nateyoder/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 There are a large assortment of possible ways in which this algorithm could be improved.
-For instance, currently each image frame is being considered completely independently of the previous frames.
-However, because of the relatively high framerate of the camera in comparision to the car's speed these images, and the location of the lane lines in them, are likely to be highly correlated from frame to frame.
-This additional information should be used to smooth the fits of the lane lines and estimate the lines more accurately.
+For instance, I am currently a very naive version of forgetting previous lane lines temporally which could likely be greater improved with a more sophisticated model.

 Another improvement would be to relax the assumption that the lane lines are straight.
 There are many ways in which this could be accomplished.
 An initial effort was performed to investigate using a polynomial fit to allow the lane lines to curve but it was found that this was subject to a lot of noise, even when a robust linear model was used to estimate the parameters.
 A piecewise linear fit might be another alternative.

 Another improvement to this model might be to use a different line segment algorithm.
 For instance, the line detection algorithm described in this [paper](https://scholar.google.com/scholar?q=A+simple+and+robust+line+detection+algorithm+based+on+small+eigenvalue+analysis&hl=en) might be interesting to investigate.

 I also look forward to learning about other potential approaches such as learning more about deep learning based attention models which might be able to estimate the probability that each pixel is part of a lane line boundary.